 - Use cash for certain budget categories.
 Use an envelope system to hold you accountable.
 Get your budgeted cash out the machine and put it in the envelope.
 Once it runs out, stop spending!

-- Use an online budget tool so you can keep track of your outgoings.
+- Use an online budget tool - This link opens in a new browser window so you can keep track of your outgoings.

 - Don’t beat yourself up if you don’t get the hang of it right away!
 It usually takes three to four months to get a handle on it.
 You’ll get there.